Duo Piano Master Classes

 See Full BioLiang-He Duo

-CloseGrand prize winner of the 18th Tokyo International Duo Piano Competition, the Liang-He duo has been acclaimed for its combined artistry and synchronicity.
+CloseGrand Prize winner of the 18th Tokyo International Duo Piano Competition, the Liang-He Duo has been acclaimed for its combined artistry and synchronicity.
 The members of the duo, Xiaomin Liang and Jue He, began playing together when they were students at Northwestern University.
 They later developed into a professional ensemble while living in Chicago.

-Xiaomin Liang
+Xiao-min Liang

 Jue He

 Jue He, a native of Shanghai, China, has been acclaimed for her combination of vigorous and eloquent performances.
-The Denver Post praised Ms. He for her “first-rate performance” in collaborating with the Aspen Festival Orchestra.
+The Denver Post praised Dr. He for her “first-rate performance” in collaborating with the Aspen Festival Orchestra.
 She has performed and given lecture recitals both as a soloist and chamber musician throughout the United States.
 She is currently on the faculty at Benedictine University.

 Sylvia Wang